SumoLogic/sumologic-documentation/docs/alerts/monitors/settings.md

 To set permissions for a monitors folder:
 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Monitoring > Monitors**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the main Sumo Logic menu, select **Alerts > Monitors**.
 You can also click the **Go To...** menu at the top of the screen and select **Monitors**.
 Kanso-->
-2. Right-click on the folder whose permissions you want to set, and click **Edit Permissions.**
+2. Right-click on the folder whose permissions you want to set, and click **Edit Permissions**.
 This option is present only if you have been granted **Manage** permission for the folder.
 3. On the edit popup, note that the user who created the folder, and roles with the **Admin Monitors** capability, automatically have all permissions to the folder.
 4. You can make the following edits: